 Choosing a commercial espresso machine for your café, restaurant or espresso bar can be a daunting task.
 With so many different machines on the market, how do you know which features are right for you?
 How much do you need to spend?
 Should you prioritise function or style?
 It’s the heels vs flats dilemma of the coffee world.

 Ok, let’s clarify something up front: We don’t actually sell machines.
-We do, however, buy a wide range of commercial equipment that we supply on-loan or as a rental to our café customers.
+We do, however, buy a wide range of commercial espresso machines & grinders that we supply on-loan or as a rental to our café customers.
 So, we do know a thing or two about what works and what doesn’t in a café environment.

 If you’re completely new to the world of commercial coffee equipment, this quiz is a good place to start.